JJJV/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 After this code runs, what are the contents of `library1.tracks`?
 What about the contents of `library2.tracks`?
 Why?

+// ANSWER:  3 songs will be in library1 and all 3 songs will be on library2.  the tracks added to library 2 will go to the same place holder library1 is pointing to.
+Because a class is a REFERENCE type, unlike struct which is a VALUE type.

 <a href='https://learn.co/lessons/ClassesVsStructs' data-visibility='hidden'>View this lesson on Learn.co</a>